 - Testing during construction.

-- Sales-related activities, such as demonstrating it or transportation.
+- Sales-related activities such as demonstrating or transporting.

 - Sale by the builder to a marine dealer or agent for subsequent sale.

-- Any use by the builder (including owner-builder) or marine dealer.
+- Any use by the builder, owner-builder or marine dealer.